 - Increased thirst and possibly urinary incontinence for dogs if there is inadequate access to an area for appropriate urination

 - General loss of energy

-A similar situation exists for patients with borderline heart failure (a situation for which cats are notorious).
+- A similar situation exists for patients with borderline for heart function (a situation for which cats are notorious).
 The extra salt retention from steroid use can prove to be just too much for a heart that can barely manage its normal fluid volume.
-The salt retention causes fluid retention and a borderline heart may not be able to manage.
+The salt causes fluid retention and a borderline heart may not be able to manage.

 Long-Term Side Effects

-Latent urinary tract infections in up to 30% of patients.
-Monitoring for these is necessary with periodic urine cultures.
+- Urinary tract infections occur in up to 30% of patients.
+Monitoring for these with periodic urine cultures is needed.
 The patient will not have the usual symptoms of urinary infection as the steroid will suppress the inflammation associated with the infection.
 Culture may be the only way to detect the infection.
-There are many conditions that require long-term suppression of the immune system.
-Glucocorticoid doses generally include an anti-inflammatory dose that is lower and an immune suppressive dose that is higher; when used long enough, lower doses will suppress the immune system.
-When steroid use stretches out for more than four months, a new set of side effects (in addition to those listed above) becomes of concern:

 - Development of thin skin, blackheads, and poor ability to heal wounds or grow hair